Dear Valued Customers,

 Record volumes continue to be seen in the US parcel market as consumers continue to shop online.
 Labour remains difficult to find to support that increase in volume.
 Some delays of 1 day and greater are being reported in specific areas of the US by the parcel carriers, in addition to the adjustments of their delivery commitment times.
 We continue to monitor the situation and work closely with our partners to jointly plan how we can continue to support our customers effectively.

-Future Distribution Centers: Our distribution centers are fully functional and operational.
-In order to remain available and ready to continue to serve our suppliers and customers, we have enacted stringent protocols to reduce the likelihood of a facility wide outbreak.
+Future Distribution Centers: In order to remain available and ready to continue to serve our suppliers and customers, we have enacted stringent protocols to reduce the likelihood of a facility wide outbreak.

 Our priority is to ensure the safety of our employees and to providing our customers with security of supply, product availability and the information required to keep you up to date with the latest information.